profsmith89/ctps/_sources/chap11.md

     return
 ```

-If you compare this code with `directions0.py`, you'll see that the only differences are the creation of notes, the maintenance of them on the frontier list, and the determination and printing of the final driving directions.
+If you compare this code with `directions0.py`, you'll see that the only differences are the creation of notes (lines 19 and 32), the maintenance of them on the frontier list (lines 33 and 47), and the determination and printing of the final driving directions (lines 55-68).
 In reviewing `directions-dfs.py`, pay careful attention to the difference between `cur_note`, `new_note`, and `next_note`.
 The first is a loop-carried variable, which we update at the end of the while-loop and use throughout the early part of the loop body.
 The others are just temporary names that we don't want to overwrite the value in `cur_note`.

-When `search` encounters the goal and the while-loop ends, the interpreter begins execution of the code on lines 54-68.
+When `search` encounters the goal and the while-loop ends, the interpreter begins execution of the code on lines 55-68.
 These are the lines that use our notes to create the driving directions we desire.
-The first block (lines 54-59) starts with `cur_note`, which is the goal location when the while-loop exits, and builds a list (called `ddirections`) that reverses the order in which the loop visits the notes.
-The second block (lines 61-68) uses `ddirections` to print the actions in human-readable form.
-The only trickiness is on line 64 where we must remember to remove the note corresponding to the start location, which has no stored action.
+The first block (lines 55-60) starts with `cur_note`, which is the goal location when the while-loop exits, and builds a list (called `ddirections`) that reverses the order in which the loop visits the notes.
+The second block (lines 62-68) uses `ddirections` to print the actions in human-readable form.
+The only trickiness is on line 65 where we must remember to remove the note corresponding to the start location, which has no stored action.

 ```{admonition} You Try It
 Run `python3 directions-dfs.py`.
 It prints the driving directions we desire!